 Many Magic Kingdom attractions will be open

-Note: the Jingle Cruise is often popular during the party because it’s Christmas-themed, but it will be the same ride outside of the party.
+- Jungle Cruise – for the holiday season, the Jungle Cruise transforms into the “Jingle Cruise”.
+It is often popular during the party because it’s Christmas-themed, but it will be the same ride outside the party.
 If there’s a long line, consider catching it on a regular Magic Kingdom day.

 Like with Mickey’s Not So Scary Halloween Party, you’ll find exclusive PhotoPass opportunities at Mickey’s Very Merry Christmas Party, too.

-PhotoPass photographers will take special photos during the party and when you see some of the pics afterward, you’ll find something magically inserted into the photo.
+PhotoPass photographers will take special photos during the party, and when you see some of the pics afterward, you’ll find something magically inserted into the photo.

 Shopping for event merchandise